Phenomenological Concepts and Methods for HCI Research

 Welcome and Introduction

-Opening remarks and introduction to phenomenological themes in HCI.
-Interactive exercises to stimulate phenomenological, bodily, and social experiences will be conducted to help participants get to know each other and experience the phenomenological approach in a practical way.
+Workshop Introduction: Opening remarks and introduction to phenomenological themes in HCI.
+Interactive exercises to stimulate phenomenological, bodily, and social experiences.

 Lunch Break